RafaelMath/beTheHero-application/README.md

 # beTheHero-application
-application for collecting donations for ONGs
+application for collecting donations for ONG